-Go to Deductions below.
-YES Read on.
+NO Go to Deductions below.

 Work out the total amount of other PSI and write this amount at J item P1.

 If you are registered or required to be registered for GST, do not include any GST amounts in your assessable income.